1970 - Easy Action

 July 25th 1970 The International Room, General Motors Institute, Detroit, MI (w/ The Rationals, Brownsville Station) Photo claimed to be from this show exist.

 Aug.
 4th - 9th 1970 Electric Factory, Philadelphia PA. arranges a festival, originally slated to be called 'Harmonyville', which was to be located in Walpack, PA.
 The lineup included Joe Cocker, Alice Cooper, Poco, Miles Davis, Van Morrison, Muddy Waters, Hot Tuna, Small Faces with Rod Stewart, Ten Years After, Eric Burdon and War, Jefferson Airplane, Savoy Brown, Little Richard, Jethro Tull, Tony Williams Lifetime with Jack Bruce and many, many more.
 Workshops were to include the likes of Willie Dixon, Big Mama Thornton, Muddy Waters, Alvin Lee, Jorma Kaukonen, Larry Coryell, Shugie Otis and possibly others.
-While there are adverts for this show there appears it never actually happened.
+While there are adverts for this show it appears it never actually happened.
 The Lebanon Daily News on August 1st reports the festival was "banned" and that police were intending to set up road blocks to prevent people accessing the festival site in Walpack Township.

 Aug 7th or 8th 1970 Mosport Raceway, north of Toronto, Ontario Strawberry Fields Festival (w/ Led Zeppelin (no show), Mountain, Leonard Cohen (no show), Sly & the Family Stone, Jethro Tull, Ten Years After, Procol Harum, Eric Burdon and War, Delaney and Bonnie, the Youngbloods, Grand Funk